shivamottaghi/typescript-solid/SOLID/0.S/readme.md

 -----

+### What does SRP mean in my own words
+The idea of SRP is that each module, function or class in our program should have one single responsibility.
+It should have only one thing to change and only one purpose to exist.

+Imagine if we have a huge class with a lot of functionality, like the car class in this exercise, how hard would it be for another person to reuse our code or add some extra features to it.

 ### How I solved this exercise

 To be honest this exercise was a challenge for me.
 I wasn't sure if I am on the right track or not.
 I talked about